-The staff at Above and Beyond Home Health Care and Hospice works with several clients who are receiving palliative care during their recovery and therapy, and some who are receiving palliative care as part of a hospice setting.
+The staff at Above and Beyond Home Health Care and Hospice works with several patients who are receiving palliative care during their recovery and therapy, and some who are receiving palliative care as part of a hospice setting.

-Either way, we’re always happy to answer any questions that clients or their families may have about palliative care or the services we offer, or relay any information to or from a health care provider.
+Either way, we’re always happy to answer any questions that patients or their families may have about palliative care or the services we offer, or relay any information to or from a health care provider.

-We know it can sometimes be an unfamiliar time and a difficult situation for many families, which is exactly why the concept of palliative care appeals to many clients at any point in their medical journey.
+We know it can sometimes be an unfamiliar time and a difficult situation for many families, which is exactly why the concept of palliative care appeals to many patients at any point in their medical journey.